zhangtaolab/CAPE/README.md

 In the output gene folder, several files are generated:
 1. analysis_region.bed (File records the analyzed regions in the genome for this gene)
 2. OCpeaks_*_raw.bed (Open chromatin regions overlap with the analysis region)
-3. OCscores*.bedGraph (Open chromatin scores for the analysis region, raw means raw scores from BigWig file, others are normalized in range 0 to 1)
+3. OCscores*.bedGraph (Open chromatin scores for the analysis region, suffix 'raw' means raw scores from BigWig file, others are normalized in range 0 to 1)
 4. motifs*.bedGraph (Raw file contains motifs identified in the analysis region, another file is the normalized motifs scores)
 5. CNS*.bedGraph (Raw file contains raw conserved score in the analysis region, another file is the normalized CNS scores)
 6. PTM*.bedGraph (H3K27ac profile for the analysis region, scores from BigWig file, others are normalized in range 0 to 1)